gradle/gradle/design-docs/tooling-api-test-execution.md

 	* when configure-on-demand is being used with a multi-project build
 * test will not execute when test task is up-to-date
 * tooling api operation fails with meaningful error message when no matching tests can be found
+	* class does not exist
+	* class does not define any tests or is not a test class
 * build should not fail if filter matches a single test task
 * expected test progress events are received in each case
 * reasonable error message when target Gradle version does not support test execution
 * does something reasonable when continuous build is used.

+## Story: Add ability to launch JVM tests by method

+    interface TestLauncher extends LongRunningOperation {
+	    TestLauncher withJvmTestMethods(String testClass, String... methods);
+	}

+### Implementation

+* change filter interfaces for `Test` to allow test class and test method filters to be applied.
+Do not use patterns.

+### Test cases

+* can execute
+	* single test method of JVM test class
+	* multiple test methods of JVM test class
+* methods that do not match are not executed.
+* expected test progress events are received in each case
+* tooling api operation fails with meaningful error message when no matching tests can be found
+	* class does not exist
+	* class does not define any tests
+	* class does not define any matching test methods

 ## Story: Run only those test tasks that match the test execution request